By Stefán Bessi

 • Route 36 viewpoints

-For travelers visiting during peak summer season, a later departure can create a more relaxed pace throughout the day.
+Tip: For travelers visiting Iceland during peak summer season, a later departure might deliver a more relaxed and enjoyable experience than leaving early in the morning.

 Winter Timing Matters More

-In winter, daylight becomes more important than crowd levels.
+During winter, daylight becomes far more important than crowd levels.

-Between November and March, the Golden Circle is often quieter overall, but shorter days make timing more important.
-Starting too late can reduce the amount of daylight available at the main attractions.
+Between November and March, the Golden Circle is quieter, but shorter daylight hours make timing more important.
+Starting late can leave less time at each attraction, especially if weather or road conditions cause delays.

 Gullfoss waterfall in winter covered in snow and ice on Iceland’s Golden Circle

-For most winter visits, morning to early afternoon offers the best balance for sightseeing.
+For winter sightseeing, morning to early afternoon provides the most daylight for exploring the route

 Best Timing by Attraction